 In establishing compensation levels, the Committee also evaluates each executive officer's individual performance using certain subjective criteria, including an evaluation of each executive officer's contribution to achievement of the corporate objectives and to overall corporate performance.
-In establishing compensation for executive officers other than Mr. Pops, the Committee also reviewed in detail the recommendations of Mr. Pops.
+In establishing compensation for executive officers other than Mr. Pops, the Committee reviewed in detail the recommendations of Mr. Pops.
+With respect to Mr. Pops, the Committee meets to evaluate his performance against the corporate objectives of our Company.